ocp4-disconnected/config/helm/openshift-gitops-day2/README.md

 For ONTAP, the supported maximum number of sunrpc slot table entries is 128 i.e. ONTAP can serve 128 concurrent NFS requests at a time.
 However, by default, Red Hat CoreOS/Red Hat Enterprise Linux has maximum of 65,536 sunrpc slot table entries per connection.
 We need to set this value to 128 and this can be done using Machine Config Operator (MCO) in OpenShift.

-For more information see https://docs.netapp.com/us-en/netapp-solutions/containers/rh-os-n_overview_trident.html#nfs
+For more information see [https://docs.netapp.corn/us-en/netapp-solutions/containers/rh- os-n overview trident.html#nfs](https://docs.netapp.com/us-en/netapp-solutions/containers/rh-os-n_overview_trident.html#nfs)

 ### Other